-Estate planning has gotten a bit more complicated, so I recently made this mental update:
+Estate planning has gotten a bit more complicated, so I recently ran through this important to-do list:

 - Have a will: Check.